image

 Computer Science 13

-English Language, Composition and Literature/letters 69
+English Language, Composition and Literature/Letters 69

-English Language and Literature, General 69
+English Language and Literature 69

 Foreign Languages, Literatures, and Linguistics 43